On Recurrent Neural Networks for learning-based control: recent results and ideas for future developments: Notation and preliminaries

-where $x_{*,k} = x_k(\bar{x}_*, \bm{u}_{* k}) $ indicates the state of the system, initialized in $\bar{x}_*$ and fed by input $\bm{u}_{*k}$, at time $k$. \end{definition} The $\delta$ISS property implies that the smaller the distance between two input sequences, the smaller is, asymptotically, the maximum distance between the resulting state trajectories, regardless of the system's initial states. {This property is stronger than ISS.
+\end{definition} The $\delta$ISS property implies that the smaller the distance between two input sequences, the smaller is, asymptotically, the maximum distance between the resulting state trajectories, regardless of the system's initial states. {This property is stronger than ISS.
 Indeed, if a system is $\delta$ISS then it is also ISS.}

 Among the many direct implications, this property entails that the effects of the initial conditions asymptotically vanish, i.e. the state trajectories are solely determined by the applied input. {This not only implies that for constant inputs the states converge to unique equilibria, but -- when this property is enjoyed by some model of a dynamical system -- it especially entails that the modeling performances are independent of the model's initialization.} This latter is a major concern especially when a RNN is used to identify the plant using input-output data, since the network's states are not only unobserved quantities, but they generally have no physical meaning at all.
 In light of the relevance of the $\delta$ISS property, the next section is devoted to discuss how provenly $\delta$ISS RNN models can be trained, while its consequences in control design are discussed in Section \ref{sec:mpc_rNN} and Section \ref{sec:towards}.